+Firstly, past research explains that according to the stage of adaptation planning there are different ways of dealing with uncertainty in different countries such as hiding, or embracing uncertainties and including uncertainties in decision-making (Hanger et al. 2012).
+Our framework reveals that some of these different ways of dealing with uncertainty can also be seen in the different categories in the framework with the quantitative uncertainties being more 'embraced' and the 'qualitative' uncertainties being generally more 'hidden'.
 Hanger et al.'s (2012) research, for example, showed that British policymakers recommend that uncertainty should be embraced in the adaptation planning process.
-It is surprising, therefore, that the textual communication of uncertainty in the English NAS is rather limited and seems to be in contrast with a) the statements made by the policymakers in past research and b) with the adaptation planning development stage the England is at; the UK and Germany have often been framed as being amongst those countries furthest advanced in the adaptation planning process in Europe (Juhola and Westerhoff, 2011; Massey and Bergsma, 2008).
-The UK has invested considerable resources in its research on climate change projections, impacts, risks and uncertainty since the 1990s through the UK Met Office Hadley centre, the UK Climate Impacts Programme (UKCIP) and more recently the Climate Change Risk Assessment (CCRA).
-So why is the picture that our framework paints of the English NAS in such stark contrast to this context?
+It is surprising, therefore, that the textual communication of uncertainty in the English NAS is rather limited and seems to be in contrast with a) the statements made by the policymakers in past research and b) with the adaptation planning development stage that England is at; the UK has often been framed as being amongst those countries furthest advanced in the adaptation planning process in Europe (Juhola and Westerhoff 2011; Massey and Bergsma 2008).